Review of Nutro Pate Dog Food Cups

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical wet dog food.

-Even when you consider the protein-boosting effect of the dried yams, this still looks like the profile of a wet dog food containing a significant amount of meat.
+Even when you consider the protein-boosting effect of the dried yams, this still looks like the profile of a moist dog food containing a significant amount of meat.

-Nutro Pate in cups is a grain-free wet dog food using a significant amount of named meats as its dominant source of animal protein, thus earning the brand 4.5 stars.
+Nutro Pate in cups is a grain-free moisture-rich dog food using a significant amount of named meats as its dominant source of animal protein, thus earning the brand 4.5 stars.

 Readers interested in Nutro wet dog food may also wish to check out these popular pages, too…